telerik/UI-For-UWP/CONTRIBUTING.md

-# Contributing to UI for UWP
+# Contributing to UI for Universal Windows Platform

 ## Before You Start

-Anyone wishing to contribute to the UI for UWP project MUST read & sign the [Kendo UI Core Contribution License Agreement]([TODO link]).
-UI for UWP team cannot accept pull requests from users who have not signed the CLA first.
+Anyone wishing to contribute to the UI for Universal Windows Platform project MUST read & sign the [UI For Universal Windows Platform Contribution License Agreement](https://github.com/telerik/UI-For-UWP/blob/master/CLA.docs).
+The UI for UWP team cannot accept pull requests from users who have not signed the CLA first.

 ## Introduction